 (define-param beta 0.5) (set! k-point (vector3 0 0 beta))

-Since we do not know apriori what the eigenmode frequency will be at any given separation distance, we first excite a spectrum of frequencies using a broadband volume source in each waveguide and then determine the resonant frequency using
+Since we do not know apriori what the eigenfrequency is at a given separation distance, we use a broadband source to excite multiple frequencies and then use

 (define-param fcen 0.22) (define-param df 0.06) (set! sources (list (make source (src (make gaussian-src (frequency fcen) (fwidth df))) (component Ey) (center (* -0.5 (+ s a)) 0) (size a a 0)) (make source (src (make gaussian-src (frequency fcen) (fwidth df))) (component Ey) (center (* 0.5 (+ s a)) 0) (size a a 0) (amplitude (if xodd? -1.0 1.0))))) (run-sources+ 200 (after-sources (harminv Ey (vector3 (* 0.5 (+ s a)) 0) fcen df))) (define f (harminv-freq-re (car harminv-results))) (print "freq:, " s ", " f "\n")